Nicolas Fatio de Duillier: Contributions to watchmaking

 In the 1690s, Fatio discovered a method for piercing a small and well-rounded hole in a ruby, using a diamond drill.
 Such pierced rubies can serve as jewel bearings in mechanical watches, reducing the friction and corrosion of the watch's internal mechanism, and thereby improving both accuracy and working life.
 Fatio sought unsuccessfully to interest Parisian watchmakers in his invention.
 Back in London, Fatio partnered with the Huguenot brothers Peter and Jacob Debaufre (or "de Beaufré"), who kept a successful watchmaking shop in Church Street, Soho.
 In 1704, Fatio and the Debaufres obtained a fourteen-year patent (no. 371) for the sole use in England of Fatio's invention relating to rubies.
 They later attempted unsuccessfully to have the patent extended to "the sole applying [of] precious and more common stones in Clocks and Watches".

 In March 1705, Fatio exhibited specimens of watches thus jewelled to the Royal Society.
 The correspondence of Isaac Newton shows that in 1717 Fatio agreed to make a watch for Richard Bentley in exchange for a payment of £15, and that in 1724 he sought permission from Newton to use Newton's name in advertising his jewelled watches.
 Fatio's method for piercing rubies remained a speciality of English watchmaking until it was adopted in the Continent in 1768 by Ferdinand Berthoud.
-Jewel bearings are still used today in luxury mechanical watches.
+Jewel bearings are still used today in mechanical watches.